LiskArchive/lisk-legacy-docs/user-guide/monitoring/monitoring.md

 ![Query Detail](./assets/query_detail.png)

-Hope above use case helps you to understand the usage and benefits of NewRelic.
+We hope the above use case helps you to understand the usage and benefits of New Relic.
 Please let us know if you want to know more.

 ## FAQs